Source Code Data Augmentation for Deep Learning: A Survey: Source Code Data Augmentation Methods for Deep Learning

 \subsection{Model-based Techniques}

 A series of DA techniques for source code target training various models to augment data.
 Intuitively, \citet{mi2021effectiveness} utilize Auxiliary Classifier Generative Adversarial Networks (\texttt{AC-GAN})~\cite{odena2017conditional} to generate augmented programs.
-In order to increase the training data for code summarization, \texttt{CDA-CS}~\cite{song2022not} uses the pre-trained BERT model~\cite{Devlin2019BERTPO} to replace synonyms for non-keywords, which benefits the source code downstream tasks.
+Similarly, \citet{wang2023two} trained a generative adversarial network to boost code generation and code search at the same time.
+To increase the training data for code summarization, \texttt{CDA-CS}~\cite{song2022not} uses the pre-trained BERT model~\cite{Devlin2019BERTPO} to replace synonyms for non-keywords in code comments, which benefits the source code downstream tasks.

-While these methods largely adapt the existing model-based DA techniques for general purposes, most DA approaches are specifically designed for source code models. \citet{li2022unleashing} introduce \texttt{IRGen}, a genetic-algorithm-based model using compiler intermediate representation (LLVM IR) to augment source code embeddings, where \texttt{IRGen} seamlessly generates a piece of source code into a range of semantically identical but syntactically distinct IR codes for improving model's contextual understanding. \citet{ahmad-etal-2023-summarize} investigate the suitability of the multilingual generative source code models for unsupervised programming language translation via \texttt{Back-translation}, in the similar scope of the one for NLP~\cite{sennrich-etal-2016-improving}.
-In our context, \texttt{Back-translation} translates to and from natural language to perform back-translation between two programming languages. \citet{pinku2023pathways} exploit another generative source code model, Transcoder~\cite{roziere2020unsupervised}, to perform source-to-source translation for augmenting cross-language source code.
+While these methods largely adapt the existing model-based DA techniques for general purposes, most DA approaches are specifically designed for source code models. \citet{li2022unleashing} introduce \texttt{IRGen}, a genetic-algorithm-based model using compiler intermediate representation (LLVM IR) to augment source code embeddings, where \texttt{IRGen} generates a piece of source code into a range of semantically identical but syntactically distinct IR codes for improving model's contextual understanding.
+Several works~\cite{roziere2021leveraging, ahmad-etal-2023-summarize, silva2023mufin} have investigated the suitability of the multilingual generative source code models for unsupervised programming language translation via \texttt{Back-translation}, in the similar scope of the one for NLP~\cite{sennrich-etal-2016-improving}.
+However, unlike the one in NLP, \texttt{Back-translation} here is defined as translating between two programming languages via the natural language as an intermediate language. \citet{pinku2023pathways} exploit another generative source code model, Transcoder~\cite{roziere2020unsupervised}, to perform source-to-source translation for augmenting cross-language source code.